-The Net Stable Funding Ratio (NSFR), based on Belfius Bank's current interpretation of current Basel III rules, stood at 116% at year-end 2017.
+The Net Stable Funding Ratio (NSFR), defines a minimum acceptable amount of stable funding based on the liquidity characteristics of the assets over a one year horizon.
+The NSFR based on our current interpretation of Basel III rules, stood at 116% at year-end 2018.